‘SNL’ Mocks Men Identified As Sexual Harassers — They Won’t Sweat With New Deodorant ‘Next’

 They did it again!
 ‘Saturday Night Live’ just took at shot at men accused of sexual misconduct with a deodorant ad for guys who are about to really be sweating!

 Loving this episode of SNL?
-If you’ve been tuning in at all this season then you know that they’ve been delivering these razor-sharp criticisms of current events long before Trump won the presidency in 2016.
-However, his near-constant antics have given the brilliant minds behind the comedy show PLENTY of material to work with!
+If you’ve been tuning in at all this season then you know that they’ve been delivering these razor-sharp criticisms of current events since the beginning.
+However, Donald Trump’s near-constant antics have given the brilliant minds behind the comedy show PLENTY of material to work with!
 Like when they took some swipes at the POTUS for the eye-brow-raising report following his physical exam.
-Dr. Ronnie Jackson (played by Beck Bennett) took the stage to deliver these incredible comments.
+Dr. Ronnie Jackson (played by Beck Bennett) took the stage to deliver these incredible comments on the Jan.
+20 installment:

 “Once again this the president’s unbiased, 100% accurate health assessment,” he told the White House Press Corps.
 “At the time of his examination, the president was 71 years and 7 months young.
 His resting heart rate was a cool 68 bpm.
 His weight, a very svelte 239 pounds.
 He has a gorgeous 44-inch Coke-bottle waist.
 His height, 75 inches with legs that… well they seem to go on forever.”
 When asked about the allegations of an affair between Trump and porn star Stormy Daniels, 38, Jackson offered this reply: “Well, actually I can’t confirm if Ms. Daniels and the president had relations but if they did, she’s a lucky woman.”
 Yikes!